The journey for the mastery specialist

 The TfM schools are paid at SLE rate for the release of their specialists and the workgroup schools are funded to cover their two lead teachers’ time.

 In 2018-19 we will be launching a mastery readiness programme for schools that would like some support before they join a workgroup.
 Our vision is to connect to every primary school in our region.

 These teachers are recruited by the Maths Hub to receive training from NCETM and work together to develop their practice.
 After a year they then go on to run workgroups.

 I love maths and can’t believe how lucky I am to focus on this on a daily basis.
 I love working closely with schools and teachers and developing them – seeing the impact of this is so rewarding.
-I’ve also had access to fantastic CPD which had developed my own subject knowledge and expertise.
-I honestly, can not recommend enough engaging with a Maths Hub - the free CPD I have received has made me into the teacher and practitioner I am and the impact of this on the children I have taught is amazing.
+I’ve also had access to fantastic CPD which has developed my own subject knowledge and expertise.
+I honestly cannot recommend enough engaging with a Maths Hub - the free CPD I have received has made me into the teacher and practitioner I am, and the impact of this on the children I have taught is amazing.

 - Kate works with the following schools

 - Berry Brow Infant and Nursery school

 - St. Malachy's Catholic Primary

 - St. Mary's CE J and I Mill Bank